leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/08_Additional_Common_Accounting_Transactions_Sales_to_customers.md

-1. Core Fitness sells a membership to Frank for $100 and receives cash.
+1\.
+Core Fitness sells a membership to Frank for $100 and receives cash.
 When a business provides a service to a customer, the customer may immediately pay with cash.

 ```
 [cosmatt-widget]
  {"type":"spreadsheet-DLSleonardo-v2","options":{"data":{"itemId":"leo-leonardo-demo-673","meta":{"renderOverrides":{},"enableframeButton":true},"cssOverrides":{"div.cosmatt-widget":{"padding-top":0},"div.cosmatt-widget > div.leonardoPlayerContainer":{"padding-bottom":0}}}}}
 ```

-2. Core Fitness sells a membership to Maya and sends her an invoice for $200.
+2\.
+Core Fitness sells a membership to Maya and sends her an invoice for $200.
 Maya purchased a membership but has not paid for it yet.
-Therefore Core Fitness does not receive cash and the company’s Accounts Receivable increases.
+Therefore, Core Fitness does not receive cash and the company’s Accounts Receivable increases.

 ```
 [cosmatt-widget]